iyzg/quadscores/README.md

 Be careful running this script a bunch as it can very quickly eat your credits.
 One run with these parameters is guaranteed to be under the free monthly quote of $200.

-Once you've done your run, feel free to leave an issue letting me know!
-I'm still figuring out a way to quickly get share images between one another.
+### Step 2

+Once you've done your run, upload the zip files to a Google Colab instance of [this code](texthttps://colab.research.google.com/drive/14U9AMSeie2kBPveaSxrrXpeGixCIzG1_?usp=sharing).
+This has only been tested with A100s, but should work on smaller GPUs as well.

+This should produce a bunch of numpy files `.npy` of the school's scores.
+Once you have those, download them, and leave an issue letting me know.
+You're also welcome to make a PR with your scores in the folder and letting me know what `pull_images.py` command you ran so I can update the README with the proper starting index.

+### Step 3

+Wow, there's no third step!
+Hopefully, all the code has ran for you, and the school scores you've computed will soon be live on the website!